ibexa/documentation-developer/docs/search/criteria_reference/payment_id_criterion.md

 # Payment Id Criterion

-The `IdCriterion` Search Criterion searches for payments based on the payment ID.
+The `Id` Search Criterion searches for payments based on the payment ID.

 ## Arguments